symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 The DynamicRouter
 -----------------

-This Router can dynamically load Route instances from a given repository.
-It then uses a matching process to the incoming requested url to a specific Route, which in turn is used to determine which Controller to forward the request to.
+This Router can dynamically load Route instances from a given provider.
+It then uses a matching process to the incoming request to a specific Route, which in turn is used to determine which Controller to forward the request to.

 The bundle's default configuration states that ``DynamicRouter`` is disabled by default.
 However, in Symfony CMF, it comes activated, as stated in the